Find out everything you need to know about cooking the perfect ham, including how to boil, how to glaze, and roast too.

-Whether you’re boiling gammon for Christmas dinner or you’re roasting a bacon joint as part of your Sunday roast dinner, we’re here to make it easier.
+Whether you're boiling gammon for Christmas dinner (opens in new tab) or you're roasting a bacon joint as part of your Sunday roast dinner (opens in new tab), we're here to make it easier.
 The recipe featured in this guide uses a 1.5kg bacon or gammon joint and is topped with sticky sweet honey and Dijon mustard glaze.

 Bacon or gammon joints are cuts of meat taken from the front end of the pig.
 These types of joints are best when serving a large number of people, if you're looking for tender 'fall off the bone' meat, and ideal for boiling.
 Gammon joints can be bought in most supermarkets and from your local butchers also.

 What is the best joint of ham to roast?

 When cooking ham the best cut to use is a gammon joint.
 Although a cheaper fattier bacon joint will also work.
 Gammon is the premium joint from the hind leg of a pig, whereas bacon joints are slightly cheaper and come from the front legs or shoulder.
 Both have been cured and are available smoked or unsmoked, choose whichever flavour you prefer.
 Around Christmas time, you may also notice other options such as honey-cured maple-cured gammon joints on offer.